accert-dev/ACCERT/docs/source/user/crf.rst

 -------------

 Use ``save_dashboard`` to generate dashboard-style capital-cost figures from a scenario result.
-The dashboard includes the same core cost-reduction views as the Excel dashboard: OCC, TCI, construction duration, cost breakdowns, and the FOAK-to-NOAK OCC reduction waterfall by lever.
+The dashboard includes a lever input table, OCC, TCI, construction duration, cost breakdowns, a staggered construction timeline, and the FOAK-to-NOAK OCC reduction waterfall by lever.
+Set ``show_levers=False`` to omit the lever input table and generate the compact chart-only dashboard.

 .. code-block:: python